Challenges in Implementing IFRS 9 and Policy Recommendations for Supervisors

 About this learning event

-Officials of supervisory authorities and supervision departments of central banks; representatives of banking regulation
+Invited to participate are officials of supervisory authorities and supervision departments of central banks.
+Representatives of banking regulation are welcome as well.

 This learning initiative is supported by: